lopezdsr/sql-query/sqlref/sql_functions.md

 ## uuid
 {: #uuid}

-uuid() - Returns an universally unique identifier (UUID) string.
+uuid() - Returns a universally unique identifier (UUID) string.
 The value is returned as a canonical UUID 36-character string.

 **Example of an SQL function usage fragment:**